1. Description, Rationale, and Overview

 8.7 Counselor’s Response to Slips and Relapses

-Active efforts are made to involve significant others (SOs) in the treatment.
-All newly admitted clients are encouraged to attend a family program together with their SOs (e.g., partner, family members, best friend).
+Active efforts involve significant others (SOs) in the treatment.
+The program also provides clients and their significant others with a drug counseling program.
 The program consists of a conjoint multiple family group that meets once per week for 12 consecutive weeks.
-The group provides support, education, and counseling geared toward enhancing family members’ ability to cope adaptively with their loved one’s addiction and teaching them how to break the vicious cycle of enabling and provoking behaviors that perpetuate the problem.
-Participants learn and practice specific problemsolving and communication skills using guided role-play exercises.
-Couples and family therapy are also used to deal with problems that require more individualized attention.
+The group provides support, education, and counselling geared toward enhancing family members’ ability to cope adaptively with their loved one’s addiction and teaching them how to break the vicious cycle of enabling and provoking behaviors that perpetuate the problem of drug counseling.
+Participants learn and practice specific problem solving and communication skills using guided role-play exercises.
+For problems requiring more individualized attention, couples and families are also used alongside drug counseling.

 Brehm, N.M., and Khantzian, E.J.
 A psychodynamic perspective.
 In: Lowinson, J.H.; Ruiz, P.; Millman, R.B.; and Langrod, J., eds.
 Substance Abuse: A Comprehensive Textbook.
 2d ed.
 Baltimore: Williams & Wilkins, 1992. pp. 106-117.Marlatt, G.A., and Gordon, J.R.
 Relapse Prevention: Maintenance Strategies in the Treatment of Addictive Behaviors.
 New York: Guilford Press, 1985.Miller, W.R., and Rollnick, S. Motivational Interviewing: Preparing People to Change Addictive Behavior.
 New York: Guilford Press, 1991.Washton, A.M.
 Cocaine Addiction: Treatment, Recovery, and Relapse Prevention.
 New York: Norton, 1989.Washton, A.M.
 Cocaine Recovery Workbooks.
 Center City, MN: Hazelden Educational Materials, 1991.Washton, A.M., ed.
 Psychotherapy and Substance Abuse: A Practitioner’s Handbook.
 New York: Guilford Press, 1995.